-Apple's M1-equipped MacBook Air 2020 is our top recommendation for the best MacBook overall.
+Apple's M1-equipped $999 MacBook Air is our top recommendation for the best MacBook overall.
 The Apple M1 chip makes it faster than we ever expected the Air to get, and its power efficiency enables much longer battery life, lasting over 14 hours on a charge.
 The $1,299 MacBook Pro M1 is a bit more powerful and lasts even longer on a charge.
 However, Apple is releasing a new entry-level Macbook Pro in 2022, so if you like the look of the 13-inch Pro with M1 and don't need it right away you might want to wait until July 2022 for the new model to debut (review coming soon!)

-Beyond that, there's the talk of the MacBook Air 2021, which looks to be a higher-end version of the M1 model released last year rumored to launch on July 15.
+Beyond that, there's the talk of the MacBook Air 2022, which looks to be a higher-end version of the M1 model released last year rumored to launch on July 15.
 There's also a recently discovered patent for an iPad-based 2-in-1 computer running macOS, but don't expect to see this any time soon, if at all.